 Here’s the bottom line about planning: Even if you don’t think you’re ready to do it, don’t think you need to do it, don’t want to do it, don’t care about it, or don’t believe it matters - your stakeholders (and funders in particular) believe it’s important and that it matters greatly.
 Engaging in a planning process simply because your stakeholders believe it is important may appear to be the ultimate folly, but doing so is completely consistent in a world where stakeholders judge nonprofit effectiveness “in terms of response to the needs and expectations of their stakeholders.”

 For those familiar with philosophy, this argument for planning is similar on a small scale to Pascal’s Gambit where it is better to believe that God exists than not believe because you have so little to lose by believing and so much – both infinite and eternal – to gain.
 Henry Mintzberg puts it this way, “Too much planning may lead us to chaos, but so too would too little and more directly.”
-And Michael Porter asserts that “questions that good planning seeks to answer . . . will never lose their relevance.”
+As Michael Porter asserts: “questions that good planning seeks to answer . . . will never lose their relevance.”

 Strategic Management